LiyuanLucasLiu/RAdam/README.md

 ## Introduction
 <h5 align="center"><i>If warmup is the answer, what is the question?</i></h5>

-The learning rate warmup for Adam is a must-have trick for stable training in certain situations.
+The learning rate warmup for Adam is a must-have trick for stable training in certain situations (or eps tuning).
 But the underlying mechanism is largely unknown.
 In our study, we suggest one fundamental cause is __the large variance of the adaptive learning rates__, and provide both theoretical and empirical support evidence.

 In addition to explaining __why we should use warmup__, we also propose __RAdam__, a theoretically sound variant of Adam.